tylertitsworth/5th-age-srd/Classes/Monk.md

 ##### Champion Feat

-You can use the _Nidan_ ki power once per day without expending a ki point.
+You can use the _Nidan_ ki power once per full recovery without expending a ki point.

 ---

 ### Prison Within

-Once per day, as a quick action when the escalation die is 1+, you can unleash the power of the imprisoned demon.
+Once per full recovery, as a quick action when the escalation die is 1+, you can unleash the power of the imprisoned demon.
 Until the end of the battle, you have advantage on melee attacks.
 However, if both attack rolls show the same number, the demon eats away at your soul, and you lose a recovery.
 If you have no recoveries left, you take a -1 penalty to attacks and defenses until your next full heal-up.

 #### Champion Feat